ltog/osmi-addresses/README.md

 Open `/usr/share/proj/epsg`, duplicate the line starting with `<3857>` and change the beginning to `<900913>` in one of the lines.

-The `addresses.map` file is the configuration file as used on the server.
-The file `addresses.local.map` is adjusted to locally view MapServer's output.
-It was generated doing the following changes:
+The `addresses.map` file is the configuration file as used on the production server running the full OSM inspector.
+The file `addresses.local.map` is a derived version that configures MapServer to show the local results.
+It is generated from `adresses.map` as follows:

 - For each layer disable the lines starting with `TILEINDEX` or `TILEITEM`
 - For each layer add a line `CONNECTION "X"` where X is the path to the .sqlite file